-- · Compare the characteristics of the Industrial Age with those of the twenty-first century. - Enumerate the elements of quantum thinking and explain how quantum thinking has influenced the journey into the Age of Technology and the Age of Health Reform. - Assess the impact of quantum science and recent advances in technology on health care and clinical practice. - Describe the implications of Age of Technology thinking on the exercise of leadership in a time of reformatting health care. - · Identify the different skill sets for leaders in contemporary complex organizations.
+- · Contrast the characteristics of the traditional leadership with those of complexity leadership. - Enumerate the elements of quantum leadership and explain how quantum thinking has influenced movement through the Age of Technology and throughout processes of continuous health transformation. - Assess the impact of quantum science and recent advances in technology on health care and clinical practice. - Describe the implications of digitally driven environments on the exercise of leadership in a time of reformatting health care. - · Identify the different skill sets for leaders in contemporary complex organizations.

-Transformation continues to be the centerpiece of the future of health care.
-Ours is an ever-evolving transformative age, filled with a host of inspiring and challenging opportunities that, just a decade ago, were the stuff of science fiction.
-Who would have thought that this generation would see the advent of fiber optics, satellite-based universities, cloning, customized DNA-based treatment modalities, genomics, lasers, and a myriad of technological innovations that boggle the mind and enthrall the imagination?
-And who could have imagined that, after an intense, decades-long political and social debate, we would be confronting the vagaries and challenges of implementing significant national health reform?
+The timelessness of transformation continues to influence the trajectory of healthcare reform.
+Every age is ever evolving and transformative, filled with a host of inspiring and challenging opportunities that, in the past century, were the stuff of science fiction.
+Who would have thought that this generation would see the advent of fiber optics, satellite-based universities, cloning, customized DNA-based treatment modalities, genomics, lasers, 3D organ printing, and a myriad of technological innovations that boggle the mind and enthrall the imagination?
+And who could have imagined that, after an intense, decades-long political and social debate, we would still be embracing and meeting the vagaries and challenges of implementing significant national health reform?

 Along with these many innovations come the challenging adjustments we must make to live in this increasingly digital universe.
-Instant communication, boundary-less relationships, the globalization of economics and politics, Internet interaction, virtual communication, knowledge that exceeds our capacity to assimilate it-all have a dramatic impact on our ability to thrive in the twenty-first century.
-For most of us, the changes have come so fast that we don't fully comprehend how they will affect us, and we are hard pressed to cope with their implications.
+Instant communication, boundary-less relationships, the globalization of economics and politics, Internet interaction, virtual communication, knowledge that exceeds our capacity to assimilate it-all have a dramatic impact on our ability to thrive in the 21st century.
+For most of us, the changes have come so fast that we do not fully comprehend how they will affect us, and we are hard pressed to cope with their implications.

 Communication technology has created a world without boundaries.
-We now must create our own boundaries in a way that produces a balance among the conflicting demands of our lives.
-The pace of change alone-a pace simply unheard of in the last century-is enough to overwhelm even the most energized.
+We now must create our own self-limiting boundaries in a way that produces a balance among the conflicting demands of our lives.

+The complexities of change and the overwhelming interaction and relationship between each element is enough to overwhelm even the most energized.
 As soon as we have the time to consider the particulars of the most recent changes, new changes are upon us and insinuating themselves into our culture.
 We do not even have the luxury of identifying their advantages and disadvantages and of considering their potential influence on our lives.
-Our society, for instance, is just beginning to understand the impact the Web has had and will continue to have on communication, business, and politics.
-Further, new elements of the Internet already alter how we live our lives and change the questions we ask about what is passing before our very eyes.
-Yesterday's questions will not be answered because tomorrow has become today sooner than we ever could have imagined.
+Our society, for instance, is just beginning to understand the impact that social media has had and will continue to have on communication, business, and politics.
+Further, new elements of social media already alter how we live our lives and change the questions we ask about what is passing before our very eyes.
+Questions of yesterday will not be answered within that context, because tomorrow has become today sooner than we ever could have imagined.

-Leading in a Fluid World
+Leading in a World of Constant Movement